quasarframework/quasar/docs/src/pages/quasar-cli-webpack/linter.md

 Two dot files will be created:

-* .eslintrc.js -- ESLint configuration, including rules
+* .eslintrc.cjs -- ESLint configuration, including rules
 * .eslintignore -- what ESLint should ignore when linting

 Further extension of one of the Eslint setups above can be made.
 Your project will by default use `eslint-plugin-vue` to handle your Vue files.
-Take a quick look at `.eslintrc.js` and notice it:
+Take a quick look at `.eslintrc.cjs` and notice it:

 ```js
 extends: [